zeroluck/docs/sources/faq/index.md

 for any but the largest enterprises, who engineered tightly bundled proprietary application security solutions like Oracle Access Manager, IBM Tivoli Access Manager or CA SiteMinder.
-These security suites used proprietary protocols and resulted in “vendor lock-in.”
+These security suites used proprietary protocols and resulted in vendor lock-in.
 The Gluu server offers an alternative: enterprise class access management, using 100% open source components that are free to use in production.
 This recipe has been developed by Gluu over the last five years, and is proven to work in a variety of deployments around the globe